 They look for any signs of damage, corrosion, or wear that could jeopardize the vessel's integrity.

-To prepare for a PSC inspection, shipping companies must implement regular inspections and maintenance programs.
+To prepare for a PSC inspection, ship operators must implement regular inspections and maintenance programs.
 These programs should monitor the condition of the hull and structure.
 They should include:

 Examining hull strength and integrity by frequent inspections by the Chief Officer and/or the visiting superintendent